2miaowang/IntertialNavigation/README.md

 # IntertialNavILM

-Simulation of Nonlinear Geometric Observers for Inertial Navigation using Intermittent Landmark Measurements
+Simulation of *Nonlinear Geometric Observers for Inertial Navigation Using Intermittent Landmark Measurements*